FrontasticGmbH/common/README.md

 These is a library which contains common domain concepts and functionality for Frontastic.

-Documentation about Frontastic can be found at: https://docs.frontastic.cloud/
+Documentation about Frontastic can be found at https://docs.frontastic.cloud/ while the [API Documentation](docs/) can be found isnide this repository.